moonymango/enmovito/memory-bank/activeContext.md

 - Consistent color schemes for parameter types
 - Shared x-axis for time series plots for easy comparison
 - Independent y-axis scales for optimal visualization of different value ranges
-- Individual clear buttons for each plot with descriptive labels

 ### User Interaction Patterns